Supermassive black hole formation in the initial collapse of axion dark matter

 is the maximum rate at which axions at radius $r$ can gain or lose specific angular momentum.

-The initial oversensity is not spherically symmetric, and hence its collapse is not isotropic.
-Instead, its asphericity grows during the collpase \cite{anis} as the overdensity tends to become a pancake or spindle.
-In our treatment below, we ignore the fact that the infall is highy anistropic because anisotropy only produces velocities in the angular (i.e. non radial) directions that are at most of order $\sqrt{G M/r}$ where $M$ is the mass enclosed by the shell of radius $r$.
+The initial overdensity is not spherically symmetric, and hence its collapse is not isotropic.
+Instead, its asphericity grows during the collapse \cite{anis} as the overdensity tends to become a pancake or spindle.
+In our treatment below, we ignore the fact that the infall is highly anisotropic because anisotropy only produces velocities in the angular (i.e. non-radial) directions that are at most of order $\sqrt{G M/r}$ where $M$ is the mass enclosed by the shell of radius $r$.
 Since this is always much less than $c$ during the infall, the angular velocities do not greatly affect whether a shell falls within the black hole horizon of the mass $M$ it contains.
 Although we ignore the effect of anisotropy on the infall motion we do not ignore its effect on the tidal torquing experienced by the infalling overdensity.
 Tidal torquing is important because it produces angular momentum and hence a minimum radius

 for each shell.